appaloosa-store/appaloosa-ios-sdk/README.md

 Configure Appaloosa Agent
 --------------------------

-Once the Appaloosa SDK integrated in your project, you need to configure the agent with the storeId and the storeToken.
+Once the Appaloosa SDK is integrated to your project, you need to configure the agent with the storeId and the storeToken.

 - Register the Appaloosa Agent with your storeId and storeToken (you can find the storeId and storeToken on this page : http://www.appaloosa-store.com/settings).